 San Diego County Attorneys Advocate for Grandparents’ Rights: when the relationship is in the children’s best interests

-When deciding custody and visitation issues, the court’s main consideration is what is in the children’s best interests.
-California law recognizes that allowing visitation with relatives, other than the parents, sometimes serves the children’s best interests.
-Commonly the term “grandparent rights”, whether one grandparent or more, is used and the court actually determines grandchildren’s rights to maintain these preexisting familial bonds.
+When deciding custody and visitation issues, the Court’s main consideration is what is in the children’s best interests.
+California law recognizes that allowing visitation with relatives other than the parents sometimes serves the children’s best interests.
+Commonly the term “grandparent rights”, whether one grandparent or more, is used and the Court actually determines grandchildren’s rights to maintain these preexisting familial bonds.

-Silverman & Silverman, Attorneys at Law, was founded in 1993, and helps families in transition.
 Alan R. Silverman appeared on television in San Francisco to discuss a Supreme Court ruling regarding the visitation rights of grandparents.
-During our 40+years of combined experience, we witnessed the profound effects of divorce on the relatives of and the children of separating couples.
+During our 40+ years of combined experience, we witnessed the profound effects of divorce on the relatives and children of separating couples.
 Children may find their important relationships with grandparents, stepparents, siblings, aunts, uncles and cousins suddenly severed when their parents’ marriage ends.
-We help your family make sound decisions regarding these relationships.
-When the other parent refuses to allow contact with you, we seek the court’s intervention to establish and enforce a grandparents’ visitation arrangement.
+We help your Family Court make sound decisions regarding these relationships.
+When the other parent refuses to allow contact with you, we seek the Court’s intervention to establish and enforce a grandparents’ or grandparent’s visitation arrangement.